antalbalint97/antalbalint97/README.md

 ### Projects

 - [Vitastat](https://github.com/antalbalint97/Alistat) - Vitastat is a data-driven project that analyzes Hungarian gastroculture using recipe and ingredient data scraped from nosalty.hu.
-- [Automation](https://github.com/antalbalint97/automation) - here you can find small automation scripts and solutions I have been working on

 ### Tech stack